e2eSolutionArchitect/academy/bootcamp/terraform/readme.md

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of upcoming trainings.

-## Program name: Azure Bootcamp for IT Professionals and IT Graduates
+## Program name: Terraform (Infrastructure as Code) Bootcamp for IT Professionals and IT Graduates

 ----------------------------
 ### About this training program

 ***IMPORTANT***
-- Bootcamp is a ***CLASSROOM WORKSHOP*** program.
+- Bootcamp is a ***HYBRID WORKSHOP*** program.
+Classroom & Online.
 For those who are out-of-city candidates, the 'Online Classroom' link will be shared.
 - Attendance is required in every session
 - Certificate of completion of the Bootcamp is given to all participants who attended 100% of sessions and completed their project work, Assignments, Program Review & Feedback on time with 100% completion.